api3dao/old-api3-docs/docs/airnode/v0.10/grp-providers/tutorial/quick-deploy-gcp/README.md

 - `CHAIN_PROVIDER_URL`: A chain provider url from a provider such as [Infura](https://infura.io/).
-Make sure the provider url you use is for the Rinkeby test network.
+Make sure the provider url you use is for the Sepolia test network.
 Using another chain provider other than Infura is acceptable.

   - Sign-up or login to Infura.
   - Create a new project, select the **Settings** tab in the project.
-  - Copy the URL (https) for Rinkeby under the Endpoints pick list.
+  - Copy the URL (https) for Sepolia under the Endpoints pick list.

 - `AIRNODE_WALLET_MNEMONIC`: Provide the seed phrase (mnemonic) to a digital wallet.
-For the purpose of this demo it does not need eth in it for the Rinkeby test network.
+For the purpose of this demo it does not need eth in it for the Sepolia test network.
 If you don't have one use the Admin CLI command [generate-airnode-mnemonic](../../../reference/packages/admin-cli.md#generate-airnode-mnemonic) to create one or another method you prefer.